FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/SSH-daemon-conf/_index.md

     "title": "Modify SSH daemon configuration",
     "linkTitle": "Modify SSH daemon configuration",
     "weight": "130"
-}After starting <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>, the SSH daemon runs with its default configuration, specified in the SSHD configuration file (`/etc/ssh/sshd_config`).
+}After starting {{< SecureTransport/componentshortname  >}}, the SSH daemon runs with its default configuration, specified in the SSHD configuration file (`/etc/ssh/sshd_config`).
 Administrators with permissions to access to the *Server Control* and *SSH Settings* page (configurable through the [Administrative role settings](../../../c_st_advancedaccountadministration/c_st_administrativeroles/r_st_add_administrative_role)) can modify several settings to alter the behavior of the daemon.
 Those include:

 -   select the preferred cryptographic provider
 -   limit the maximum number of SSH connections